 Because there is a formal senate system of faculty governance, the provisions of which are spelled out in Section 3, the Academic Cabinet serves a somewhat different purpose than the other university councils.
 The Academic Cabinet provides an opportunity for the members to share information and to coordinate various administrative functions among the academic programs.
 Issues that relate to any area specified in this Faculty Handbook as an activity of faculty governance (e.g., curriculum or academic policies) are referred to the Faculty Senate.
 The Faculty Senate brings related recommendations to the provost, who will usually consult with the Academic Cabinet before determining whether to bring the recommendation to University Cabinet.
 Issues that are limited to concerns of academic administration are resolved within the Academic Cabinet.
 Issues that concern other administrative areas are referred to the appropriate council or to the University Cabinet.

-The voting members include the provost (chair), associate provost & director of General Education, associate provost of Extended and Distant Education, the deans of College of Arts and Sciences, School of Business, Shenandoah Conservatory, School of Health Professions, School of Nursing, and School of Pharmacy; directors of Academic Computing Technology, Institutional Research and Assessment, International Programs, School of Education and Leadership, Transformative Teaching & Learning, University Libraries, and University Advising; the Registrar; and the president of the Faculty Senate.
-Non-voting members include director of Institutional Computing; executive director of Recruitment and Admissions, director of Grants and Research, assistant vice president of Marketing Communications, and dean of Student Success.
+The voting members include the provost (chair), associate provost & director of General Education, associate provost of Extended and Distant Education, the deans of College of Arts and Sciences, School of Business, Shenandoah Conservatory, School of Health Professions, School of Nursing, and School of Pharmacy; directors of Academic Computing Technology, Institutional Research and Assessment, International Programs, Transformative Teaching & Learning, University Libraries, University Advising; the Registrar; and the president of the Faculty Senate.
+Non-voting members include director of Institutional Computing; executive director of Recruitment and Admissions, Director of Grants and Research, assistant vice president of Marketing Communications, and dean of Student Success.
 The recorder of the minutes will be the executive assistant to the provost.